vgbr-dev/notification-ui-kit/docs/USE_TOASTS.md

 ### `useToasts() => ToastsHook`

-The `useToasts` custom hook for managing toasts.
+The `useToasts` custom hook for managing toasts notification system.

 Returns: ToastsHook - An object with `toastsContainer` and `addToast` functions to manage toasts.